YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    ls: cannot access * .dat: No such file or directory
    ls: cannot access * .mjl: No such file or directory gtmuser@gtmworkshop:~$ mupip create
-   Created file /home/gtmuser/flap.dat
+   Created file /home/gtmuser/linnaeus.dat
    Created file /home/gtmuser/gtm.dat
-   Created file /home/gtmuser/creep.dat
+   Created file /home/gtmuser/brunnich.dat
    gtmuser@gtmworkshop:~$ ls -l * .dat * .mjl
-   ls: cannot access * .mjl: No such file or directory -rw-rw-rw- 1 gtmuser gtmuser 4366848 Nov 17 17:20 creep.dat
+   ls: cannot access * .mjl: No such file or directory -rw-rw-rw- 1 gtmuser gtmuser 4366848 Jan 22 12:15 creep.dat
-   -rw-rw-rw- 1 gtmuser gtmuser 4366848 Nov 17 17:20 flap.dat
+   -rw-rw-rw- 1 gtmuser gtmuser 4366848 Jan 22 12:15 flap.dat
-   -rw-rw-rw- 1 gtmuser gtmuser 4366848 Nov 17 17:20 gtm.dat
+   -rw-rw-rw- 1 gtmuser gtmuser 4366848 Jan 22 12:15 gtm.dat
    gtmuser@gtmworkshop:~$

 Then you can turn on journaling.
 As YottaDB/GT.M requires you to explicitly specify the type of journaling to be used, you need separate commands depending on the type of journaling – before image and no-before image journaling.

 .. parsed-literal::
-   gtmuser@gtmworkshop:~$ mupip set -journal=nobefore -region BIRDS
+   gtmuser@gtmworkshop:~$ mupip set -journal=nobefore -region CRUSTACEANS
-   %GTM-I-JNLCREATE, Journal file /home/gtmuser/flap.mjl created for region BIRDS with NOBEFORE_IMAGES
+   %GTM-I-JNLCREATE, Journal file /home/gtmuser/brunnich.mjl created for region CRUSTACEANS with NOBEFORE_IMAGES
-   %GTM-I-JNLSTATE, Journaling state for region BIRDS is now ON gtmuser@gtmworkshop:~$ mupip set -journal=before -region REPTILES,DEFAULT
+   %GTM-I-JNLSTATE, Journaling state for region CRUSTACEANS is now ON gtmuser@gtmworkshop:~$ mupip set -journal=before -region MAMMALS,DEFAULT
    %GTM-I-JNLCREATE, Journal file /home/gtmuser/gtm.mjl created for region DEFAULT with BEFORE_IMAGES
    %GTM-I-JNLSTATE, Journaling state for region DEFAULT is now ON
-   %GTM-I-JNLCREATE, Journal file /home/gtmuser/creep.mjl created for region REPTILES with BEFORE_IMAGES
+   %GTM-I-JNLCREATE, Journal file /home/gtmuser/linnaeus.mjl created for region MAMMALS with BEFORE_IMAGES
-   %GTM-I-JNLSTATE, Journaling state for region REPTILES is now ON gtmuser@gtmworkshop:~$ ls -l * .dat * .mjl -rw-rw-rw- 1 gtmuser gtmuser 4366848 Nov 17 17:24 creep.dat
+   %GTM-I-JNLSTATE, Journaling state for region MAMMALS is now ON gtmuser@gtmworkshop:~$ ls -l * .dat * .mjl -rw-rw-rw- 1 gtmuser gtmuser 4366848 Jan 22 12:22 brunnich.dat
-   -rw-rw-rw- 1 gtmuser gtmuser   69632 Nov 17 17:24 creep.mjl
+   -rw-rw-rw- 1 gtmuser gtmuser   69632 Jan 22 12:22 brunnich.mjl
-   -rw-rw-rw- 1 gtmuser gtmuser 4366848 Nov 17 17:22 flap.dat
+   -rw-rw-rw- 1 gtmuser gtmuser 4366848 Jan 22 12:24 linnaeus.dat
-   -rw-rw-rw- 1 gtmuser gtmuser   69632 Nov 17 17:22 flap.mjl
+   -rw-rw-rw- 1 gtmuser gtmuser   69632 Jan 22 12:24 linnaeus.mjl
-   -rw-rw-rw- 1 gtmuser gtmuser 4366848 Nov 17 17:24 gtm.dat
+   -rw-rw-rw- 1 gtmuser gtmuser 4366848 Jan 22 12:24 gtm.dat
-   -rw-rw-rw- 1 gtmuser gtmuser   69632 Nov 17 17:24 gtm.mjl
+   -rw-rw-rw- 1 gtmuser gtmuser   69632 Jan 22 12:24 gtm.mjl
    gtmuser@gtmworkshop:~$

 For production environments, we suggest that you put your GDE commands in a text file and invoke them with a heredoc or using GDE's @ command.
 Put the text file under version control.

 **$zroutines and $zgbldir vs. UCI & Volume set**

 The YottaDB/GT.M environment is defined by $ZROUTINES (initialized from $gtmroutines) and $zgbldir (initialized from $gtmgbldir).
-Concepts from other M implementations such as UCI and volume set do not exist on GT.M.
+Concepts from other M implementations such as UCI and volume set do not exist on YottaDB/GT.M.

 The YottaDB/GT.M separation between routines and the database is very powerful, especially in real-world environments.
 Apart from the flexibility this offers, it enables the practice of “defensive programming”, not unlike defensive driving.
 We are human beings who are prone to err, and defensive practices reduce the probability of errors.

 **Exercise - Set Up a Simulated ASP Environment**

 In an Application Service Provider (ASP) environment, the same application code can be used for a number of sites, but each site has its own database.
-Sometimes parts of the database may also be common and used on a read-only basis for normal operation, such as a data dictionary, an approved drug formulary, or a table of sales tax rates for location.
+Sometimes parts of the database may also be common and used on a read-only basis for normal operation, such as a data dictionary, an approved budget, or a table of sales tax rates for location.
 Each site may also have a small set of custom routines.
-Let us consider an ASP serving two institutions, called gh (for General Hospital) and cc (for Cancer Center).
+Let us consider an ASP serving two financial institutions, called fi (for Financial Institution) and cb (for Credit Bank).

 The majority of routines are shared, with:

-- source routines that are independent of the YottaDB/GT.M version in /opt/EHR/VOE10/r,
+- source routines that are independent of the YottaDB/GT.M version in /opt/bank/VOE10/r,
-- source routines that are dependent on the YottaDB/GT.M version in /opt/EHR/VOE10/V6.2-000_x86_64/r (note that in the typical case, this directory will be empty, but if a release of YottaDB/GT.M has a new feature that a routine XYZ.m can take advantage of, you would put the new XYZ.m in this directory and leave the old XYZ.m in the previous directory), and
+- source routines that are dependent on the YottaDB/GT.M version in /opt/bank/VOE10/V6.2-000_x86_64/r (note that in the typical case, this directory will be empty, but if a release of YottaDB/GT.M has a new feature that a routine XYZ.m can take advantage of, you would put the new XYZ.m in this directory and leave the old XYZ.m in the previous directory), and
-- object files in /opt/EHR/VOE10/V6.2-000_x86_64/o.
+- object files in /opt/bank/VOE10/V6.2-000_x86_64/o.

-Custom routines for General Hospital in /var/opt/EHR/VOE10/gh/r and /var/opt/EHR/VOE10/gh/V6.2-000_x86_64/r with object code in /var/opt/EHR/VOE10/gh/V6.2-000_x86_64/o.
+Custom routines for Financial Institution in /var/opt/bank/VOE10/fi/r and /var/opt/bank/VOE10/fi/V6.2-000_x86_64/r with object code in /var/opt/bank/VOE10/fi/V6.2-000_x86_64/o.

-Similarly, custom routines for the Cancer Center are in /var/opt/EHR/VOE10/cc/r and /var/opt/EHR/VOE10/cc/V6.2-000_x86_64/r with object code in /var/opt/EHR/VOE10/cc/V6.2-000_x86_64/o.
+Similarly, custom routines for the Credit Bank are in /var/opt/bank/VOE10/cb/r and /var/opt/bank/VOE10/cb/V6.2-000_x86_64/r with object code in /var/opt/bank/VOE10/cb/V6.2-000_x86_64/o.

-What should $gtmroutines be for a GH user and what should it be for a CC user?
-Create a shell script to be sourced by a GH user and another to be sourced by a CC user.
-[The shell scripts can reside in /var/opt/EHR/VOE10/cc/V6.2-000_x86_64 and /var/opt/EHR/VOE10/gh/V6.2-000_x86_64.]
+What should $gtmroutines be for an FI user and what should it be for a CB user?
+Create a shell script to be sourced by a FI user and another to be sourced by a CB user.
+[The shell scripts can reside in /var/opt/bank/VOE10/cb/V6.2-000_x86_64 and /var/opt/bank/VOE10/fi/V6.2-000_x86_64.]

-The approved National Drug File is in the global variable ^PSNDF and is shared by both institutions with read only access to users.
-The National Drug File is in the database file /opt/EHR/VOE10/V6.2-000_x86_64/g/psndf.dat.
-All other globals are in database files that are specific to GH and CC, in /var/opt/EHR/VOE10/gh/V6.2-000_x86_64/g/main.dat and /var/opt/EHR/VOE10/cc/V6.2-000_x86_64/g/main.dat.
+The approved Tax Rate is in the global variable ^TXR and is shared by both institutions with read only access to users.
+The Tax Rate is in the database file /opt/bank/VOE10/V6.2-000_x86_64/g/txr.dat.
+All other globals are in database files that are specific to FI and CB, in /var/opt/bank/VOE10/fi/V6.2-000_x86_64/g/main.dat and /var/opt/bank/VOE10/cb/V6.2-000_x86_64/g/main.dat.

 First, create the directory structure.

 .. parsed-literal::
-   gtmuser@gtmworkshop:~$ sudo mkdir -p /opt/EHR/VOE10
+   gtmuser@gtmworkshop:~$ sudo mkdir -p /opt/bank/VOE10
-   gtmuser@gtmworkshop:~$ sudo chown -R gtmuser.users /opt/EHR/VOE10
+   gtmuser@gtmworkshop:~$ sudo chown -R gtmuser.users /opt/bank/VOE10
-   gtmuser@gtmworkshop:~$ cd /opt/EHR/VOE10 ; mkdir -p r V6.2-000_x86_64/r V6.2-000_x86_64/o V6.2-000_x86_64/g
+   gtmuser@gtmworkshop:~$ cd /opt/bank/VOE10 ; mkdir -p r V6.2-000_x86_64/r V6.2-000_x86_64/o V6.2-000_x86_64/g
-   gtmuser@gtmworkshop:/opt/EHR/VOE10$ sudo mkdir -p /var/opt/EHR/VOE10
+   gtmuser@gtmworkshop:/opt/bank/VOE10$ sudo mkdir -p /var/opt/EHR/VOE10
-   gtmuser@gtmworkshop:/var/opt/EHR/VOE10$ sudo chown -R gtmuser.users /var/opt/EHR/VOE10
+   gtmuser@gtmworkshop:/var/opt/bank/VOE10$ sudo chown -R gtmuser.users /var/opt/bank/VOE10
-   gtmuser@gtmworkshop:/var/opt/EHR/VOE10$ cd /var/opt/EHR/VOE10 ; mkdir -p gh/r gh/V6.2-000_x86_64/r gh/V6.2-000_x86_64/o gh/V6.2-000_x86_64/g
+   gtmuser@gtmworkshop:/var/opt/bank/VOE10$ cd /var/opt/bank/VOE10 ; mkdir -p fi/r fi/V6.2-000_x86_64/r fi/V6.2-000_x86_64/o fi/V6.2-000_x86_64/g
-   gtmuser@gtmworkshop:/var/opt/EHR/VOE10$ mkdir -p cc/r cc/V6.2-000_x86_64/r cc/V6.2-000_x86_64/o cc/V6.2-000_x86_64/g
+   gtmuser@gtmworkshop:/var/opt/bank/VOE10$ mkdir -p cb/r cb/V6.2-000_x86_64/r cb/V6.2-000_x86_64/o cb/V6.2-000_x86_64/g
-   gtmuser@gtmworkshop:/var/opt/EHR/VOE10$ tree -d
+   gtmuser@gtmworkshop:/var/opt/bank/VOE10$ tree -d
    .
-   ├── cc
+   ├── cb
    │ ├── r
    │ └── V6.2-000_x86_64
    │     ├── g
    │     ├── o
    │     └── r
-   └── gh
+   └── fi
     ├── r
     └── V6.2-000_x86_64
           ├── g